pwafire/pwafire/README.md

 Be sure to edit the *service-worker.js* and *manifest.json* files as in the guide provided below to fit your web app needs.

 **N/B:** Do not configure or edit anything else but the one guided to.
-### Confiuration // setup
+### ConfiGuration // setup
-Get started with configuring the code in this setup guide here
+Get started with configuring the code in this [setup guide here](https://github.com/mayeedwin/pwafire/tree/master/setup)
 ### Features // Roadmap
 1. Offline Capabilities and Add to Homescreen (Done!)